Search

 Not necessarily.
 There are interlocking male and female connectors along the edges of each roll.
 The pieces can be easily snapped together in the field, but this step may be skipped on curves or large installations.
 However, the Gravelpave2 must be secured to the base course with the included 8” pins and washers.
 Need our Pinning Instructions?

 The best choice for aggregate is small (3/16’), angular, hard stones that have been thoroughly washed.
+Also something that's of granite hardness, that way it doesn't break down into fines over time.
+You want to avoid anything with fines because anything with fines can clog the fabric backing that's on the back of the Gravelpave2, which will reduce porosity and potentially cause standing water.
 The angular stones will lock together in the ring creating a smooth, stable surface.
 The range of options is vast, and designers have used everything from recycled glass to crushed seashells.
 Softer materials that break down, such as limestone or decomposed granite, should be avoided as they will cause the surface to lose porosity.
 If opting for a round gravel, rings should not be overfilled as it will cause a slip-hazard.

 The recommended max slope for both Grasspave2 and Gravelpave2 is 5% for fire lanes, 8% for cars and lighter weight trucks, 15% – 20% for golf carts, pedestrian use and trails.